Search engine optimization is a lot of work, especially when you are a new brand online.

 But if your business is designed to reach out to more customers, you may set this up.

 STEP 7 – Show your contact details.

-Most times, prospective customers find your business via the Google search and are looking out to reach you immediately; this section allows you to optimize your Google My Business profile to display readily available contact details.
+Most times, prospective customers find your business via Google search and are looking out to reach you immediately; this section allows you to optimize your Google Business Profile to display readily available contact details.
 In this section, you can add a valid phone number, email address and a working website.

 STEP 8 – Add your business hours.

 The messaging features allow customers to message you directly from Google search.
 You don’t want to keep customers trying to figure out how to get in touch with you.